-All credits are reflected as semester credits.
-Prerequisite courses must be passed with a grade of "C" or better and taken at a regionally accredited institution.
-Courses taken at an institution accredited by an agency recognized by the United States Department of Education (ED) or the Council for Higher Education Accreditation (CHEA) will be accepted.
-Foreign transcripts must be evaluated by a current member of the National Association of Credential Evaluation Services, Inc. (NACES).

-Anatomy & Physiology and Microbiology courses cannot be substituted with CLEP testing.

-△ High School Seniors, graduating no later than June, are eligible to apply for summer or fall programs if their GPA is 2.0 or higher at time of application and a positive recommendation from their Guidance Counselor has been provided.
+- Applicant must be a graduate of an accredited high school with a GPA of 2.0 or higher or have earned a high school equivalency (GED) certificate. - All credits are reflected as semester credits.
+Prerequisite courses must be passed with a grade of "C" or better and taken at an institution accredited by an agency recognized by the United States Department of Education (ED) or the Council for Higher Education Accreditation (CHEA) will be accepted.
+Foreign transcripts must be evaluated by a current member of the National Association of Credential Evaluation Services, Inc. (NACES). - Anatomy & Physiology and Microbiology courses cannot be substituted with CLEP testing. - Δ High School Seniors, graduating no later than June, are eligible to apply for summer or fall programs if their GPA is 2.0 or higher at time of application and a positive recommendation from their Guidance Counselor has been provided.